huijing/slides/65-connectfest-2019/README.md

 # Understanding modern CSS layouts with Firefox DevTools

-*Presented at ConnectFest 2019*
+*For ConnectFest 2019.
+This is a sort-of transcript plus my notes for the talk.*

 Good morning, everyone!
 I know it's early, it's the second day, maybe some of you were out late last night, so thank you all for being here today.
 This is my first time ever in Portugal and I want to thank the organisers for bringing me out.

-## Content-based sizing, letting the browser decide

-- the concept of automatic sizing has always existed
-- browsers have always managed to figure out how much space content should take up without any intervention from us
-- content would reflow without overlapping
-- covered in CSS Intrinsic & Extrinsic Sizing Module Level 3
-- gives authors the option of assigning automatic widths to the elements on their page
-- `width` and `height` now take 3 additional keyword values, `min-content`, `max-content` and `fit-content`

----

-- `min-content` is the smallest size a box could take that doesn't lead to overflow, so inline content will break multiple lines
-- line breaking is a lot more complicated than most people give it credit for, because there is a lot of nuance depending on the language being used
-- for a lot of languages, line breaks occur at word boundaries, where spaces or punctuation are used to explicitly separate words
-- the browser won't break words though, so the word `content` plus the full stop is treated as a single entity
-- and that ends up being the width of the first box
-- for Chinese or Japanese though, the break is per character, usually but not always, because there are rules about certain characters that are not allowed to start or end a line
-- East Asian scripts also use full-width punctuation, so with a full-width comma, this box is now 2 characters wide
-- some Southeast-Asian scripts, like Thai, are written without spaces between words, so text is wrapped at syllable boundaries in addition to word boundaries

----

-- `max-content` is a box's ideal size in a given axis when given infinite available space
-- content will take up as much space as required to lay itself out on 1 line
-- the word “ประโยค” (prayokh) is the longest in this sentence, and if you don't read Thai, you probably wouldn't be able to tell where the break would happen

----

-- `fit-content` unfortunately is not a supported value at this point but all 3 keywords are supported when used in the context of a grid formatting layout
-- `fit-content` is not a fixed value like the previous 2 keywords, it is a range between the `min-content` size and the `max-content` size or length-percentage defined in the function, whichever is smaller
-- if you look at the Chinese and Thai examples, which have exactly the same content, their smallest size is `min-content`, while their largest size ends up being `300px`
-- if I change the cap value to something larger than `max-content`, like `500px`, then `max-content` becomes the largest size
+My name is Hui Jing, and I work as a Developer Advocate with Nexmo, who provides communication APIs for developers who want to integrate functionality like messaging, voice or verification to their applications.

+I know this is a fairly mixed audience, maybe some of you have been doing web development for years, but some of you have just dabbled a little bit.
+No matter, because the main point of my talk today is to show you what is possible for web layouts with today's CSS, and explain some of the new behaviours they introduce.

+And if you don't understand anything I'm saying, you'll at least get a glimpse of what it's like to be a web developer working on the frontend.
+It's basically resizing your browser a thousand times a day.

+We usually think of DevTools as a debugging tool, called into play when something is broken.
+But just like browsers and web technologies have evolved over the years, so have the capabilities of DevTools.
+Firefox's DevTools have excellent support for the new CSS properties, particularly for layouts.

 ## Flexbox, where nobody knows the size of anything